A Surbiton & Thames Ditton Walk

 The original mid 18th century house was much altered in the 19th century.

-Continue along the path exiting into Mayberry Place
+Continue along the tarmac path to the left exiting into Mayberry Place

 The terraced artisans cottages were built on former brickfields in the late 19th century.

-Left at Browns Road then right along Ewell Road.
+Left at Browns Road then right into Ewell Road.

-The Surbiton Hospital site is being redeveloped to provide new healthcare facilities and a school.
-Methodist Church.
-Beyond this are civic buildings from the inter-war years; fire station, library and Crown Court.
+Entrance to former Berryland Dairy (1840).
+The Surbiton Hospital site has been redeveloped to provide new healthcare facilities and a school.
+Methodist Church and former school.
+Beyond this are civic buildings from the inter-war years; fire station (1931), library halls with war memorial, library, Crown Court and Telephone Exchange.
+Behind the war memorial is a cairn made of stones from St Mark's Church, bombed in October 1940.

 Opposite the fire station detour into South Bank to view Hillcroft College.